 - Nail it in place with your nail gun.

-- Add your second piece by lining it up with the first piece.
+- Add your second piece by lining it up at a 90 degree angle with the first piece.

 - Use the speed square to double-check the angle.

-- Repeat until you reach the edge of the wall.
+- Continue adding boards until you reach the edge of the wall.

-- The edge pieces will need to be cut at a 45 degree angle.
+- The edge pieces will need to be cut at a 45 degree angle where they meet the wall.

 - Spackle all of the tiny nail holes and smooth it with a plastic putty knife.

-- Use a utility knife to clear the excess paint.
+- Use a utility knife to clear any excess paint that drips between the planks.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.